Sales Leadership Training

 10. The system or process may not be consistent with your goals, culture, or business

 Evaluate your sales force FIRST to determine exactly what needs to be fixed and keep in mind that sales training may be just one of several things that need to be addressed.
-You may be able to train while you are fixing the other problems or training may come after your infrastructure has been repaired.
+You may be able to train while you are fixing the other problems or training may come after your infrastructure has been improved.